ShinyKiwis/notes/web/js-journey/theory/03-operators/equality.md

 # Strict comparision vs loosey-goosey
 > This is just a fun name to remember not a technical name
 ## Strict Equality
-First of all, this operator checks whether two operands are equal and return a `Boolean` reslt.
+First of all, this operator checks whether two operands are equal and return a `Boolean` result.
 Unlike, equality operator, the strict equality operator always consider the operands of different types.

 Let's have a look at some examples:
 ```javascript